Inspiring stories from older travellers

 Suzanne also has a lot of advice for those thinking about travelling.
 From her experience she has come into contact with a varied range of travellers and is well aware of the sometimes physical limitations someone may have: “We are just back from a two week small group tour in Italy sponsored by our college alumni association.
 We were among the youngest in the group.
 The oldest was 82 and did not seem to have any trouble keeping up physically nor cognitively.
 Most tours specify the type of physical exertion that will be required and whether hotels are accessible to those with mobility problems.

 “Age is just a number.
-We did a multi-day hike in New Zealand with people in their late 70s, but I know 40 year olds who already lack the physical fitness necessary for that activity.
+We did a multi-day hike in New Zealand with people in their late 70s, but I know 40-year-olds who already lack the physical fitness necessary for that activity.
 Obviously, whilst planning a trip, each person must be aware of their own physical limitations.
 If an individual is not sure how their medical condition might be impacted by travel, they should discuss this with their physician before or during their trip planning.
 For example, for a person with circulation problems, a physician might recommend against a long-haul flight across the Pacific Ocean.
 Alternatively, the doctor might approve the trip with precautions such as taking an aspirin before flying, wearing support hose, and making sure to get up and walk about at intervals.

 “People who plan to travel independently must do their own research in light of their own limitations.
 For example, a person with emphysema would do well to know the altitude and air quality of places they might visit.
 Those with mobility or balance issues might want to avoid places where most of the streets are cobblestones and sidewalks are in poor repair.
 Someone who is wheelchair dependent should specifically book a wheelchair accessible hotel room.
 People who know they have complex medical issues should probably limit travel to places with good medical infrastructure.”

-Finally, we asked Suzanne for any advice or tips she may have, as well as companies she can recommended for older travellers.
+Finally, we asked Suzanne for any advice or tips she may have, as well as companies she can recommend for older travellers.
 Firstly, Suzanne offered some advice for anyone travelling with health issues: “In my opinion, most travellers, especially those up in years, should purchase travel insurance that covers trip cancellation due to their own illness or that of a loved one.
 Be aware that different policies have different provisions regarding whether or not a ‘pre-existing condition’ precludes coverage for a cancellation caused by that condition.
 If you book your travel using certain credit cards, your credit card might provide this type of insurance as one of its benefits.

-“If a person is traveling to a country where their home medical insurance won't be in effect, they should purchase travel insurance that includes coverage of expenses related to medical care.
+“If a person is travelling to a country where their home medical insurance won't be in effect, they should purchase travel insurance that includes coverage of expenses related to medical care.
 People should be aware that travel insurance policies often only include medical transportation to the "nearest appropriate medical facility".
 I have a friend who was stranded in a South African hospital for seven weeks until she was able to be medically cleared to fly home to the United States on a commercial flight.
 With her story in mind, we purchase a separate yearly insurance policy that will provide appropriate transport to the hospital of our choosing.
 It is valid any time we travel more than 150 miles from our residence.”

 Suzanne also recommended some of her favourite web resources to use when she is travelling: “When doing my own trip planning, I use web resources such as travel blogs geared to Baby Boomer travellers, TripAdvisor, Skyscanner (to see what flights are available for my proposed itinerary), and Seat Guru to help pick seats on our flight.
 From the photo above that I took flying over the Italian Alps, you can see why I always choose the window seat. “